peytonjo/Dad-Jokes/README.md

 ## Learning Goals
 * Firm understanding of how to use Cypress
 * Become more comfortable with 'best use practices'
-* gain a deeper understanding of React and React Router
+* Gain a deeper understanding of React and React Router

 ## Application
 Should: